-That’s the reason why coleslaw tastes so good with certain dishes, too.
-It’s got that crunchy, tangy, slightly sweet, slightly pickled thing going on — just like kimchi.
-Coleslaw tastes especially great with BBQ because it cuts through the richness of fatty meats.
+I think that’s why I love coleslaw so much.
+Coleslaw has that crunchy, tangy, pickled thing going on.
+Tastes great with BBQ.
+Cuts through the richness of fatty meats.
 Or anything fried.
-That acidic, crunchy bite makes everything tastier.
+That acidic, crunchy bite makes everything tastier!
+Just like kimchi. 😉

 - 1/4 cup mayonnaise

 - 1/4 cup lime juice about 2-3 limes